cvargas88/LINGUINE/README.md

 ## 📖 Citation
 If you use LINGUINE in your research, please cite:
 > Vargas-Chávez, C., & Fernández, R. (202X). *[Paper Title]*.
 [Journal Name].
 [DOI]

+*(Note: LINGUINE was validated alongside GARLIC: Genome Arrangement and Rearrangement simuLator for Inferring Chromosomal Landscapes).*